 Homemade healthy coconut cranberry choco bars are fun and quick to put together.
-These bars are Nutritionally Balanced, High-Fiber, Low-Sodium, Vegetarian and Gluten-Free.
-Guaranteed to help you through a busy day.
+These bars are nutritionally balanced. and guaranteed to help you through a busy day.
 Need after school snacks, lunch box treats or camping food?
 Here you go!

 Recipe Notes on Homemade Healthy Coconut Cranberry Choco Bars:

 These are big bars, more adult sized.
 If your family is children heavy, you may want to cut these bars in half.
 They are filling and high calorie.
 Don’t gorge on these meal replacers!

 These bars strike big on the easy factor.
 If you have a food processor; Let it do the heavy chopping for you!

 Here’s how to make Homemade Healthy Coconut Cranberry Choco Bars:

 - Preheat the oven and grease the lipped baking sheet

 - I ran the cranberries, cherries, dates and walnuts through the chopper blade, a little at a time, through my

 Little bitty, half-brokenfood processor.
 I had to hold the lid on because I broke it last year and I’m too cheap to replace a semi-working kitchen tool! (pathetic for a food blogger, I know!)